xapple/forest_puller/NOTES.md

      2 | emissions | total emissions |             NaN | tons of carbon

+## Visualize the uncertainty on the conversion to mass

+Add capability to compute lower and upper bound on the bcefs itself i.e. the values in parenthesis table 4.4 Biomass conversion and expansion factors of the IPCC good practice guidance.

 # Obtaining the cache

 There are several ways the end-users can get a copy of the cached data upon installation or first use: